MarkPratley/markpratley.github.io/_posts/projects/2016-08-18-AnscombesQuartet/2016-08-18-AnscombesQuartet.md

 Here we use r inside a [Jupyter Notebook](http://jupyter.org/) to briefly explore and then graph these datasets to highlight the importance of visually inspecting data.

 The notebook can be viewed [here](http://nbviewer.jupyter.org/github/MarkPratley/Anscombes-Quartet-Jupyter/blob/master/Anscombes_Quartet-Jupyter.ipynb).

+The github repository for this project can be viewed [here](https://github.com/MarkPratley/Anscombes-Quartet-Jupyter).